How to Survive on the road to Naltar Lakes

 Where are the Naltar Lakes?

-These lakes, also known as Bashkiri Lakes, are situated at altitudes ranging from 3,050 to 3,150 meters above sea level.
-Naltar Valley, surrounded by lush greenery and towering mountains, is often referred to as the 'magic carpet' of Pakistan.
+These lakes, also known as Bashkiri Lakes, are situated at altitudes ranging from 3,050 to 3,150 meters above sea level, within the Naltar Valley -usually known as the 'magic carpet' of Pakistan-, due to its beautiful landscape.

 How challenging is the road to Naltar Lakes?